BNLNPPS/esi-g4-optical/README.md

 make -j8
 ```

+## Running

+"./Opt -m run1.mac" then the run1.mac macro is called, otherwise "./Opt" visualizes the event.

 ## OpenGL under WSL2

 To get graphics working when running under WSL2, it may be necessary to apply this setting: